Dsschieber/MelScripts/README.md

 If you're using this Tool Menu you will have to replace the directory strings for the FBX importer, cameras, and Frequently Used Shaders.
 Everything else should work properly.

+To Use Fequently Used Shader Menu, put this script into your shelf:

+source "Your Directory Here";
+fuShaderWindow;

+Added Locator To Surface Script.